e-puck3/threads_utilities_ChibiOS/README.md

 We can then recover these data and show them on a timeline with the provided Python 3 script findable in **/Python/plot_threads_timeline.py**

+### Limitations
+There are some limitations imposed to keep a relatively small memory footprint :
+- The time written in the timestamps can not exceed 17 minutes.
+It will loop if this time is exceeded -> the timeline can be wrong.
+- Up to 63 threads can be logged.
+It will loop if a thread has a bigger number.
+- Up to 64 exited threads data can be kept at the same time.
+Others deletions will be ignored and the timeline will be wrong.
+When no more logs of a deleted thread are present, this thread is removed form the exited threads list.
+This means more than 64 threads can be exited during the execution of the program but only 64 at a time are stored.
+- When a dynamic thread is exited, its name is lost and replaced by *Exited dynamic thread*.
+- A thread is logged or not.
+This setting should not be changed at runtime but only at the beginning of the thread or before its creation otherwise the timeline will be wrong.
+- The communication with the python script doesn't handle byte loss or byte corruption but it has been tweaked to support slow UART to USB translator for example.
+Anyway it's possible that it doesn't work correctly with each translator that exists.
+It's faster and more robust to use a direct USB connection when possible.

 ### Prerequisite C